The Two and a Half Feathers: Plot

 When the Dervishes stopped and began to cook a meal, they had an argument and started fighting between each other, giving Jones the chance to free himself.
 One of the Dervishes ran off, and the other (Hodges) was scared by a burning branch that Jones thrust in his face, and the Dervish begged him, in Arabic, to "put that light out" (which is Hodges' catchphrase in real life).
 Jones put on his robes and took his horse.
 By the time he returned, Clarke was unconscious from the heat and thirst.
 Carrying him on his horse, they met up with a large relief column.

 Returning to the present, Jones says that Clarke was sent to a military hospital and he never saw him again.
-Mainwaring is puzzled as to why Jones didn't tell them the truth before.
+Mainwaring is puzzled as to why Jones did not tell them the truth before.
 Jones reveals that when he returned to Clarke, he thought he was dead.
-Whilst searching through Clarke's wallet to send home among his personal effects, Jones found a photograph of the Colonel's wife meaning that Clarke and she had been having an affair.
+Whilst searching through Clarke's wallet to send home among his personal effects, Jones found a photograph of the Colonel's wife, meaning that Clarke and she had been having an affair.
 Jones tells them that he could not have told them this before for fear of slurring the Colonel's name.

-He has recently been in London at Somerset House; he now knew that the Colonel and his wife were dead, so he could tell all, and burn the letters that she and Clarke sent to each other.
+Jones reveals he has recently been at Somerset House in London and now knows that the Colonel and his wife are dead, so he could tell all, and burn the letters that she and Clarke sent to each other.
 Mainwaring is upset that Jones has been treated as a coward and is incensed at Clarke, so he decides to confront him.
-Upset for their treatment of Jones as well, the platoon are also angry at Clarke.
+Upset for their treatment of Jones as well, the platoon is also angry at Clarke.
 However, Wilson reveals that Clarke went outside.
 As they go after him, Hodges arrives, and tells them that Clarke has resigned and left by train and will post his uniform back.
 Jones proceeds to burn the letters with Walker's cigarette lighter, and Hodges screams at him to "put that light out".